d1ceward/n8n_on_dokku/README.md

 ## Wrapping up

-Your n8n instance should now be available on [https://n8n.example.com](https://n8n.example.com).
+Congratulations!
+Your n8n instance is now up and running, and you can access it at [https://n8n.example.com](https://n8n.example.com).